Emmet-Allen/Emmet-Allen.github.io/about.md

 ---
 layout: page
-title: Hi, my name is Emmet.
-Nice to meet you!
+title: 'Hi, my name is Emmet.
+Nice to meet you!'
 permalink: /about/
+published: true
 ---

 I'm a fledging developer, in the midst of a daunting but exciting career change from the medical field to the technology realm.